pyohio/pyohio-static-website/2026/content/program/open-spaces.md

 Open Spaces are self-organized meetups that take place in dedicated rooms during the conference.
 Topics are defined and discussion is facilitated by attendees rather than conference organizers.

 Anyone can participate in an Open Space and anyone can host one!
-A sign-up board will be posted near registration.
+A sign-up board will be posted outside Room 313.
 Be sure to take a look at the topics posted or post your own!

 ## Schedule

 Open Spaces run as 45-minute meetups in **Room 313**, alongside the talk track and through the breaks.
 A second room, **Ballroom A**, opens after the Saturday lunch break and runs all day Sunday.
-Sign up on the board near Registration to claim a slot or add your topic.
+Sign up on the board outside Room 313 to claim a slot or add your topic.

 See the [full conference schedule](/2026/program/schedule/) for the talk track running alongside Open Spaces.